wrzdx/obsidian/Midterm 2 - AGLA.md

 ---
 ## In a regular tetrahedron $ABCD$, find the coordinates of the point $M$ in the basis $\{A,AD,AB,AC\}$, if the point $M$ has coordinates $(\frac{1}{3},\frac{1}{3},\frac{1}{3})$ in the basis $\{D,DA,DB,DC\}$.

-In the new basis $M$ we have the same coordinates as vector $DM$, so we should just try to express given the data the vector $DM$ via new basis.
+In the new basis $M$ we have the same coordinates as vector $AM$, so we should just try to express given the data the vector $DM$ via new basis.

 Let us first express the old basis in terms of new basis:

-- $AD = -DA$
+- $DA$
 - $AB = DB - DA$
 - $AC = DC - DA$